-Chapters with an asterisk were revised in the syllabus (printed and CDR) and were made available on February 11, 2013.
+Chapters with an asterisk were revised in the syllabus (printed and CDR) and were made available on August 15, 2013.
+The Course Materials CD-ROM has also been updated with slides to correspond with these revised chapters.
 These two revised products must accompany one another.

 All updates will remain on this page for one year from the publication date listed next to each chapter, below.

-If you are unsure if your syllabus is up to date, compare the 'published' date of each chapter in your syllabus with the information below.
+If you are unsure if your syllabus is up to date, compare the 'published' date of each chapter, below, with the syllabus Table of Contents page.

 Recommended for access via Firefox or Chrome web browser: